 From 2007 to 2015, ReThink Red Deer focused on raising awareness of the importance of community sustainability.
 Founder Lorne Daniel presented on the history of ReThink Red Deer at the 2011 Pathways To Sustainability Conference we hosted at the Red Deer College:

-With the ongoing support of numerous volunteers, we have established four key projects that will be the focus for our strategic planning in the years ahead:
+With the ongoing support of numerous volunteers, we have established four key projects that will be the focus of our strategic planning in the years ahead:

 If you are interested in volunteering with ReThink Red Deer please Contact Us and Join the organization as a voting Member.